mobify/styleandclass-planning/start-here.md

 ### Plan the next S&C

 Awesome.
-This section needs a bunch of work, but the Speaker Bank and Pre-announcement checklist in particular should be useful:
+This section needs a bunch of work, but the Pre-announcement checklist in particular should be useful:

-* Speaker Bank
 * Pre-announcement Checklist
 * Speaker Support